Please enable JavaScript to view this site.

 Introduction

-It records changes in the CPU's program flow and saves recorded trace packets in the SRAM.
-Both the MTB and the CPU can access the SRAM, but MTB write operations have higher priority.
+MTB records changes in the CPU's program flow and saves recorded trace packets in the SRAM.
+Both MTB and CPU can access the SRAM, but MTB's write operations have a higher priority.
 A debugger can then access the trace records and reconstruct the program flow, which can be used for coverage analysis.
-Timestamps are not available, therefore the timing analysis is not possible.
+Timestamps are not available, therefore timing analysis is not possible.

 Warning_orange